fxlin/uva-os-main/docs/syllabus-25sp.md

 Lab 1--3 are individual work.
 Lab 4--5 are team work.

+Each team: 2 students.
+3-student teams are only approved as exceptions and will be held against a higher bar for grading.
-In principle, undergrads and grads shall NOT form a team (because they have different grading criteria).
+Undergrads and grads shall NOT form a team (because they have different grading criteria).

 Exceptions to the above rules may be discussed with the instructors.